gialev/gialev.github.io/content/_index.md

   - block: hero
     content:
       title: |
-        Electronic Excitations and Molecular Dynamics
+        <span style="font-size: 36px;"> Electronic Excitations and Molecular Dynamics </span>
       text: |
-        Research group at the Science Institute and Faculty of Physical Sciences of the University of Iceland.
+        <span style="font-size: 24px;"> Research group at the Science Institute and Faculty of Physical Sciences of the University of Iceland.</span>

-        We develop and apply novel computational methods based on density functional theory to model electronic excitations in molecular and condensed-phase systems.
+        <span style="font-size: 20px;"> We develop and apply novel computational methods based on density functional theory to model electronic
+        excitations in molecular and condensed-phase systems.
 The applications focus on photoactive organic and transition metal compounds for solar energy conversion and photocatalysis.
-Using atomic-scale simulations of light-driven chemical dynamics, our goal is to bridge underlying mechanisms with direct observations from ultrafast experiments conducted at synchrotrons and X-ray free electron lasers.
+Using atomic-scale simulations of light-driven chemical dynamics, our goal is to bridge underlying mechanisms with direct observations from ultrafast experiments conducted at synchrotrons and X-ray free electron lasers. </span>
       image:
         filename: molecular_movie_cropped-low_res.gif
 # News Block